elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 ## Extending enumerations behaviour
 We can extend the behaviour of enumerations in several ways.

 One already shown in previous sections is by implementing interfaces.
-For example, Java's `Enum` base class implements [Comparable](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Comparable.html) among others.
+Java's `Enum` base class implements [Comparable](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/Comparable.html) among others.
 And we saw how adopting the `CaseIterable` interface in Swift allows us to generate all values of an enumeration.

 Another obvious way is by writing our own instance methods: